jason-j-MSFT/lab/README.md

 **Key Knowledge Areas:**

-BIND 9.x configuration files, terms and utilities Defining the location of the BIND zone files in BIND configuration files Reloading modified configuration and zone files Awareness of dnsmasq, djbdns and PowerDNS as alternate name servers The following is a partial list of the used files, terms and utilities:
+1. BIND 9.x configuration files, terms and utilities
+1. Defining the location of the BIND zone files in BIND configuration files
+1. Reloading modified configuration and zone files
+1. Awareness of dnsmasq, djbdns and PowerDNS as alternate name servers

+**Terms and utilities:**

 * /etc/named.conf
 * /var/named/